Dallas Attorneys for Uninsured Motorist Claims

 An attorney will advocate for you.
 At The Benton Law Firm, we carefully review the details of your case and manage all communication between you and the insurance provider.
 We will also negotiate aggressively on your behalf for the money you deserve.
 When an insurer fails to negotiate in good faith, we aren’t afraid to prepare your court case.
-After an accident with an uninsured or underinsured motorist, you may be at your most vulnerable.
+You may be at your most vulnerable after an accident with an uninsured or underinsured motorist.
 We set our sights on earning you fair compensation while you focus on your health and mental well-being.

 Are You Required to Have Uninsured Motorist Coverage in Texas?

-If you plan on operating a car on Texas roadways, you must have the legally required minimum amount of liability car insurance.
-This coverage is generally referred to as basic coverage and should include:
+If you plan on operating a car on Texas roadways, you must have the legally required minimum liability car insurance.
+This coverage is generally referred to as basic coverage and should include the following:

 - $30,000 for bodily injury per injured person